-As the church grew, the needed for larger quarters became a focus of the congregation.
+As the church grew, the need for larger quarters became a focus of the congregation.
 In 1966 the David Lawrence family donated 6.88 acres.
-The new building was completed in 1973, and the original church was sold to the Church of the Ascension.
+A new building was completed in 1973, and the original church was sold to the Church of the Ascension.
 The second location gave the growing congregation breathing room for a time.
 But as the Centreville community grew, so did the congregation.
 In 1982 the sanctuary was enlarged and the fellowship hall and classrooms were added.
 In 1984, the CUMC preschool, the Centreville Day School, was opened.

 CUMC’s mission outreach, which was one of the founding tenets of Methodism, grew tremendously during this time.
-The church increased its local missional engagement through connections with local food pantries and shelters; by brining a summer “Backyard Bible School” to a local neighborhood; and by establishing a missional partnership with Centre Ridge Elementary School.
+The church increased its local missional engagement through connections with local food pantries and shelters; by bringing a summer “Backyard Bible School” to a local neighborhood; and by establishing a missional partnership with Centre Ridge Elementary School.

 This tremendous growth, in both membership and mission, signaled a need for future planning.
-After a decade or prayer, discernment, and planning, it was decided to one again see growth to the building to add in additional capabilities for educational, spiritual, and missional growth.
+After a decade or prayer, discernment, and planning, it was decided to once again see growth to the building to add in additional capabilities for educational, spiritual, and missional growth.
 In 2006 the Recreation and Outreach Center (lovingly called the ROC) was added on to the end of the building nearest Route 28, and the administrative wing and music floor were expanded.
 The ROC has become the home of Upward Basketball, the 11:02 Contemporary Worship Service, the indoor playground for the Centreville Day School, and a host of other monthly and yearly activities.